seasonedfish/blog/_posts/2022-05-24-a-new-data-model-for-pokesummary.md

 ## The model-view-controller design pattern
 I remembered someone had once told me about the model-view-controller design pattern.
-The idea was to separate your program into three components: the model manages the program's data, the view displays the data, and the controller responds to user input.
+The idea is to separate your program into three components: the model manages the program's data, the view displays the data, and the controller responds to user input.